DocuSign Integration

 Sending a File to DocuSign

-Security Rights Required: Create E-Signature Requests
+Requires Security Rights: Create E-Signature Requests Templates

 Once the integration preferences are established and E-Signature Templates are created, a File in PensionPro can be sent to DocuSign.
 Within DocuSign, the File can be prepped for electronic signature, and then sent to any Contact Roles who are required to sign (as specified by the Template).

-3. Select the appropriate Template from the dropdown.
+1. Select the appropriate Template from the dropdown.

 • The available Templates are based on the Source that was selected during Template creation.